 Liam attends Connexions social events and learns new life skills, such as cooking and dealing with public transport, which he says has improved his confidence.

 “Challenge has helped me out a lot; they are teaching me some important things like skills in everyday life.
-It's made me step up with my confidence as well,” he says.
+It’s made me step up with my confidence as well,” says Liam.

 “For example, before I wasn’t confident to get the train into Newcastle by myself, but my support worker talked me into it.
 He just outlined positive things that could lead your confidence to rise up and make you independent with travelling.”

-Liam is a sports fan, and enjoys taking part in Connexions social events to watch games and participate in sporting activities such as mini golf and ten pin bowling.
-Liam’s support worker also joins him on bike rides and for golf at the driving range.
+Liam is also a sports fan and enjoys taking part in Connexions social events to watch games and participate in sporting activities such as mini golf and bowling.
+Liam’s support worker also joins him on bike rides and golf at the driving range.